ashhannigan/CodeAcademy-Projects/README.md

 # CodeAcademy-Projects

-A restaurant has hired you to create a function for their website that allows them to set a meal and price each morning for Today’s Special.
+1- MealMaker: A restaurant has hired you to create a function for their website that allows them to set a meal and price each morning for Today’s Special.
 Use your knowledge of getters and setters to make sure anyone who uses the new function can generate a meal and a price for Today’s Special without any embarrassing errors!
+2- TeamStats: We want to create, retrieve, and add information about your favorite sports team.
+Basketball, soccer, tennis, or water polo, you pick it.
+It’s your job to create data using the JavaScript data structures at your disposal: arrays and objects.After we create these data structures in this project, feel free to challenge yourself to gain insights from them.
+For example, you might want to get the total number of games your team has played, or the average score of all of their games.